omonimus1/blog-jade-rubick/content/posts/2021-12-07--milestones-not-projects/index.md

 ## Humans are terrible at project management

-I have a lot of experience with project management:

-* I’ve managed projects for a couple of decades.
-* I’ve run programs crossing many teams and many projects.
-* I’ve studied project management theory.
-And,
-* I’ve designed and written project management software.

 Project management is beguiling.
 It offers the illusion of control over what is a very chaotic process.